pqrs-org/Karabiner-Elements/README.md

 Above `make package` command does not rebuild these binaries.<br/>
 (These binaries will be copied in the distributed package.)

-If you want to rebuild these binaries, you have to build them manually.
+If you want to rebuild these binaries, you have to build them manually.<br/>
+Please follow the instruction of these projects.

 #### About rebuilding kext in Karabiner-VirtualHIDDevice